SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 # Future development roadmap

 Over the next year, we plan to implement further lidar hardware modules in the model and compute their combined uncertainties.
-Most significant data Processing methods, which are expected to be the highest uncertainty contributors, will be assessed and implemented in the model during the next project stage, as well.
+Also, most significant data processing methods, which are expected to be the highest uncertainty contributors, will be assessed and implemented in the model during the next stage of the project.

-``Qlunc`` is a modular numerical framework, aiming to combine with other lidar codes dealing with lidar uncertaintes.
+``Qlunc`` is a modular numerical framework and could feasibly combine with existing codes dealing with lidar uncertaintes.
 In this sense, ``Qlunc`` in combination with other existing tools like yaddum [@yaddum] and mocalum [@mocalum] will help to improve lidar uncertainty estimations, thus increasing lidar measurements reliability.
 The "openness" of these group of tools makes it possible to share within the wind energy community and even beyond it.

-One of the next objectives is to align the lidar components/parameters/characteristics labeling process, used by Qlunc, to the controlled vocabulary resulting from an ongoing collaboration regarding a lidar ontology within an IEA Wind Task32 initiative, aiming to achieve a standard for lidar components labeling.
+One of the next objectives is to align the lidar components/parameters/characteristics labeling process used by ``Qlunc``, to the controlled vocabulary resulting from an ongoing collaboration regarding a lidar ontology within an IEA Wind Task32 initiative, aiming to achieve a standard for lidar components labeling.

-All documentation from the project, scientific articles derived from the research period, tutorials and raw code as well are meant to be provided throughout a sphinx-based online site, to give possible users all needed information to dive into the numerical framework and get used to the Qlunc routine.
+All documentation from the project, scientific articles derived from the research period, tutorials and raw code are meant to be provided throughout a sphinx-based online site, to give users all needed information to dive into the numerical framework and get used to the ``Qlunc`` routines.

 # Acknowledgements

 Author wants to thank Andrew Clifton (ORCID iD: 0000-0001-9698-5083), Nikola Vasiljevic (ORCID iD: 0000-0002-9381-9693) and Ines Würth (ORCID iD: 0000-0002-1365-0243) for their support and valuable suggestions, feedback and insight.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 858358, within the frame of LIKE project.